 This campaign couldn't stop England crashing out of the competition in a game against Iceland, though.
-Still, England fans can still keep the faith.
-Only two years until the World Cup!

-The huge 'Share a Coke' campaign is perhaps one of the most successful product redesigns in branding history.
+The huge Share a Coke campaign is perhaps one of the most successful product redesigns in branding history.
 With the Coca-Cola stylings and colourways already immediately recognisable, the soft drinks company decided to focus on a social theme to get its name out there even more.

 By replacing the title Coca-Cola on one side of the bottle with one of the top 250 names in that particular country (including generic nicknames and titles to ensure that everyone felt included), consumers felt an unparalleled connection with the iconic brand.

 If we were to say "have a break", chances are most of you would immediately respond with a reflex reply of "have a KitKat".
-However all that temporarily changed in 2015 as the chocolate finger snack rebranded itself as 'YouTube Break'.
+However, all that temporarily changed in 2015 as the chocolate finger snack rebranded itself as YouTube Break.